vrsandeep/Mango/README.md

 This repo will try to bring in some updates to keep the project alive for a little while longer.
 You can use the new docker image based on the code here at `vrsandeep/mango:latest`.
 The configuration and everything else is same as `hkalexling/mango` and is as follows

+For new feature developments, switchover to https://github.com/vrsandeep/Mango-go, a completely re-written fork of this project.

 # Mango

 [![Discord](https://img.shields.io/discord/855633663425118228?label=discord)](http://discord.com/invite/ezKtacCp9Q)